sauloleite/wyra/README.md

 Wyra is a Python library designed to create and format data for fine-tuning OpenAI models, specifically tailored for Azure OpenAI services.
 It simplifies the process of converting text content into the JSON Lines (JSONL) format required for fine-tuning conversational AI models.

-"Wyra" is a term used in indigenous languages to refer to a bird or bird species.
-Just like a bird, this library will help you "fly" through fine-tuning.
+"Wyra" is a term used in indigenous languages to refer to a bird.
+Just like a "bird", this library will help you "fly" through the implementation of fine-tuning.
 Enjoy!

 ## Features

+- **Easy usability**: Any text in multiple languages ​​can be used.
 - **Easy Integration**: Seamlessly integrates with Azure OpenAI services.
-- **Easy usability**: Any text in multiple languages ​​can be used.
 - **Secure Data Handling**: Utilizes encryption for sensitive data.
 - **Automated Formatting**: Converts text content into JSONL format effortlessly.
 - **Customizable Prompts**: Allows for the creation of flexible fine-tuning datasets for various use cases.